 Vincent Smarkusz's final show was in December 1973.
 It was also his first solo show in NYC.

 - "A Garden of Earthly Pleasure", a solo exhibit by Smarkusz, featured many selections from his Eden Frolic and Aura View paintings.

 - The show opened at the Hermitage Gallery in NYC on Nov.
 27th, 1973, and ran past its original close date to January 1, 1974.

-- Smarkusz sold many of his most valuable paintings through the Hermitage Gallery that winter.
+- Smarkusz sold many of his most excellent and valuable paintings through the Hermitage Gallery that winter.

 "Freedom" - c.
 1970